Economy of Bermuda

-Bermuda now has the fourth highest per capita incomes in the world, primarily fueled by offshore financial services for non-resident firms, especially offshore insurance and reinsurance, and tourism.
+Bermuda now has the fourth highest per capita income in the world, primarily fueled by offshore financial services for non-resident firms, especially offshore insurance and reinsurance, and tourism.
 In 2014, 584,702 tourists visited the territory.
 Tourism accounts for an estimated 28% of gross domestic product (GDP), 85% of which is from North America.
 The industrial sector is small, and agriculture is now severely limited by a lack of suitable land.
 About 80% of food is imported.
 International business contributes over 60% of Bermuda's economic output.
 A failed independence vote in late 1995 can be partially attributed to Bermudian fears of scaring away foreign firms.
 Government economic priorities are for further strengthening of the tourist and international financial sectors.

 History

-Early-Season Vegetable Exports to USA Before World War II
+Early-season vegetable exports to USA before World War II

-The major Bermuda industry since the 1800s was the export by sea of early vegetables and flowers to New York: Bermuda had three crops per year.
+The major Bermudian industry since the 1800s was the export by sea of early vegetables and flowers to New York: Bermuda had three crops per year.
 The Bermuda Botanic Gardens (now with 38 acres) had been established in 1898.

-In 1922, complete, concise and clear acts dealing with agriculture were placed on the Bermuda statute book; inspection of produce was initiated; and seed testing began.
+In 1922, complete, concise and clear acts dealing with agriculture were placed on the Bermudian statute book; inspection of produce was initiated; and seed testing began.
 Local seedsmen were registered in 1923.
 Mr McCallan, the Agricultural Director, reorganised the Agricultural Exhibition for 1923.
 Seed potatoes were gradually improved after much investigation with US experts.
 A local farmers' market started in 1923.